schatzlab/appliedgenomics2018/assignments/assignment5/README.md

 #### Question 3.
 Structural Variation Analysis [10 pts]

-Run the structural variant caller [lumpy-sv](https://github.com/arq5x/lumpy-sv) for the reads you were analyzing in homework 4 [here](lumpy.vcf). `lumpy-sv` uses split-read alignments and discordant alignments to find breakpoints.
+Run the structural variant caller [lumpy-sv](https://github.com/arq5x/lumpy-sv) for the reads you were analyzing in homework 4 [here](http://schatzlab.cshl.edu/data/teaching/sample.tgz). `lumpy-sv` uses split-read alignments and discordant alignments to find breakpoints.
 See the **Resources** section for more detailed instructions.

 - Question 3a.
-How many structural variations are in the sample were found by `lumpy-sv`?
+How many structural variations in the sample are found by `lumpy-sv`?
 How many of these are duplications, inversions, insertions, and deletions, respectively?

 - Question 3b.
 Create a BED file with the SV breakpoints based on the information in the lumpy.vcf file.
 Which genes have structural variation breakpoints in them?
 [Hint: `bedtools`]